Mario-Lupo-Ciaponi/Tkinter-Projects/README.md

 ### Calendar(failed project):
 A calendar generator which takes the year as an input and generates a calendar of the given year.
 Note: the formatting is a little broken and should not be used

 ### BMI Calculator:
 An app that calculates your BMI based on your height(in meters) and weight(in kilograms).

+### Compound Interest Calculator:
+An app that calculates the compound interest.
+As input it takes principal amounts, rate and time.
+It also has the option to clear the result.